jsonquerylang/jsonquery-website/src/content/documentation.md

 ### Properties

 An important feature is the property getter.
-It allows to get a property from an object or an item from an array:
+It allows to get a property from an object or an item from an array.
+To get a property `age` from an object, use:

 ```text
 .age